Chicken Coops

 Growing and Building our little Village

-Our homestead didn’t appear overnight – it’s been built one fence post, garden bed, and chicken coop at a time.
-What began as a dream to live a little closer to the land has become a thriving patchwork of happy animals, fresh food, and daily chaos we wouldn’t trade for anything.
+This homestead didn’t appear overnight.
+It’s been built one fence post, garden bed, and chicken coop at a time (97% of by yours truly).
+What started as a shift toward living closer to the land has turned into a patchwork of animals, food, and projects that never really seem to stop.

 Over time I’ve learned that, even if the place does look like a farm with all of the coops out there, I’m less “farmer” and more “crazy chicken lady with a serious coop addiction, too many roosters, and a somewhat respectable garden”.